bwconrad/dafre/README.md

 ## Experiment Log
 The training procedure of the above model can be outline as the following:
 1. Starting from BEiT-b/16 pretrained weights (from [here](https://huggingface.co/microsoft/beit-base-patch16-224-pt22k-ft22k)), a linear classifier is trained for 50,000 steps with the rest of the weights frozen.
 [Random erasing](https://arxiv.org/abs/1708.04896) and [TrivialAugment](https://arxiv.org/abs/2103.10158) data augmentations are used.
-Fine-tuning the classifier can help make full fine-tuning more stable when a domain-shift exists between the pretraining and fine-tuning datasets.
+Fine-tuning only the classifier first can help make full fine-tuning more stable when a domain-shift exists between the pretraining and fine-tuning datasets.
 This model achieves a top-1 validation accuracy of 75.72\%.
     - [Config](config/dafre-linear.yaml)
-2. Starting from the linear classifier checkpoint, fine-tune the entire model for 50,000 steps.
+2. Starting from the linear classifier checkpoint, the entire model is fine-tuned for 50,000 steps.
 [Random erasing](https://arxiv.org/abs/1708.04896) and [TrivialAugment](https://arxiv.org/abs/2103.10158), [Mixup](https://arxiv.org/abs/1710.09412), [Cutmix](https://arxiv.org/abs/1905.04899) and [Label Smoothing](https://arxiv.org/abs/1906.02629) are used.
 This model achieves a top-1 validation accuracy of 94.93\%.
     - [Config](config/dafre-ft.yaml)
 3. To improve performance on the tail classes, class-balanced classifier re-training (cRT) is done following [Kang et. al](https://arxiv.org/abs/1910.09217v2).
-The classifier is further fine-tuned for 10,000 steps using a class-balanced data sampler with the rest of the weights frozen.
+The classifier is further fine-tuned for 10,000 steps using a class-balanced data sampler with the all other weights frozen.
 [Random erasing](https://arxiv.org/abs/1708.04896) and [TrivialAugment](https://arxiv.org/abs/2103.10158), [Mixup](https://arxiv.org/abs/1710.09412), [Cutmix](https://arxiv.org/abs/1905.04899) and [Label Smoothing](https://arxiv.org/abs/1906.02629) are used.
 This model achieves a top-1 validation accuracy of 95.26\%.
 The improvement on tail classes is only marginal and further exploration in dealing with long-tailed data is still required.
     - [Config](config/dafre-balanced-linear.yaml)

 ##### Observations: